zanderfilms/ellianderpictures.co.uk/_films/the-price-of-freedom.md

 poster: "/uploads/tpof_poster.jpg"

 ---
+## Trailer

+<iframe src="[https://player.vimeo.com/video/11578609](https://player.vimeo.com/video/11578609 "https://player.vimeo.com/video/11578609")" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## Watch

-<iframe src="https://www.vimeo.com/14475874" width="850" height="478" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="[https://player.vimeo.com/video/14475874](https://player.vimeo.com/video/14475874 "https://player.vimeo.com/video/14475874")" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ## Synopsis

 Using the emotive works of _Wilfred Owen_, _Siegfried Sassoon_, _A.A.
 Milne_, _Wilfred Gibson_, _Rupert Brooke_ and _John McCrae_, **_The Price of Freedom_** tells a story seen through the eyes of just one British soldier, but told from the hearts of every man who fought when the world first went to war.

 The Great War Poets painted a vivid picture of the inner war that every soldier fights within himself.
 A war in which man discovers the true cost of sacrifice, a true loss of faith and the true fragility of life.

 Locked within their poetry is that truth; A soldier's realisation that no-one would ever understand what was asked of him and an experience of fear as he had never before known.

 ## Making Of